Actively Recruiting

 • Lung transplantation

-• Burns covering more than 20% of the body surface
+• Burns on more than 20% of the body surface

 • Indication not to attempt resuscitation

-• Patient already enrolled in other clinical studies
+• Patient already recruited for other clinical studies

-• Surfactant administration in the last 4 weeks
+• Patients who already received surfactant in the last 4 weeks

-• Thoracic skin lesions or wounds where the EIT electrode belt would be placed
+• Thoracic skin lesions or wounds on the thorax, where the EIT-electrode-belt would be placed

 AI-Screening